Uche Ogbodo says she can't go against Yul & Judy Austin over May Edochie

 Legit.ng had reported that the actor announced that he had taken a second wife and welcomed a son with her.

 Ogbodo is an ally of May.
-Many, therefore, expected her to dissociate herself from Yul because of his actions.
+Many expected her to dissociate herself from Yul because of his actions.

-But responding after a fan called her out for being friends with Yul, who alllegedly betrayed May, Ogbodo said all three in the middle of the drama are her friends.
+But after a fan called her out for being friends with Yul, who allegedly betrayed May, Ogbodo said all three in the middle of the drama are her friends.

 Uche Ogbodo says Yul didn't condemn her when she made mistake

-In the recording, the film star, who welcomed a boy last year, said she also made a costly mistake a few years ago.
+In the recording, the film star, who welcomed a baby boy in 2023, said she also made a costly mistake a few years ago.

-She added that she was impregnated by a man and it almost ruined her life but Yul never once condemned her.
+She added that she was impregnated by a man, and it almost ruined her life, but Yul never for once condemned her.

-Ogbodo also said made his own mistake and he can sort himself out.
+Ogbodo also said Yul made his own mistake and he can sort himself out.

 Uche Ogbodo says she loves May Edochie

-The actress, who was annoyed by the fan's comment, stated that she loves May and cannot go against her.
+The actress, annoyed by the fan's comment, said she loves May and cannot go against her.

-Ogbodo also said that she has never gone to anyone's page to make a terrible comment there.
+Ogbodo also said she has never gone to anyone's page to make a terrible comment there.

 See the video here: